 That very first digital image of myself as Allison would serve as my first true avatar representation of myself on Yahoo! and not some cutesy cartoon character.
 It would not be the last digital image, of course, as over that next year and in subsequent years, I would take one digital photo after another of myself dressed up.
 I would add those photos to Yahoo’s photo service.
 But Yahoo! would eventually acquire Flickr, and by 2007 all my Yahoo photos would be moved to Flickr.
 That turned out to be pretty cool, as it would expand my connections with other crossdressers and transgender people… without the cacophony of talking to them in a chat room.
 Now, instead of just complimenting someone in chat or IM for their great photos, I could leave them a complimenting message and hope they take it as a good word whenever they had the chance to see it.
 I’ve officially been on Flickr for a decade now, and while some of their changes left me scratching my head (as tends to happen with changes on most every online site and social media service), it’s turned out to be a great arrangement.

 (Oh, I noted two paragraphs up about the fear of being branded as a fake… which I am not, of course.
-I promise to expand my thoughts on real and perceived fakery, and the need to combat it, in another upcoming post.)
+I have thoughts about online fakery, and the need to combat it, in this post.)

 The need to post photos of myself and the want to connect with other crossdressers like myself would transition into the need to express thoughts about myself.
 I joined a small yet interesting web site that catered to CDs and TGs, going so far as to start a small journal where I occasionally shared some thoughts.
 Unfortunately, that website would shut down suddenly, and it’s been so long that I completely forget what it was called.
 Luckily, a more prominent TG-related site was there all along: URNotAlone.
 Really, that’s a perfect name for a website dedicated to a community that can and does face quite a bit of marginalization.
 Since establishing a profile on URNA (to use the site’s common shorthand) in 2011, I’ve been able to do most of the things I’ve done through the previously mentioned sites: Visit profiles.
 Connect with new friends.
 Give and receive compliments.
 Wish people a happy birthday if their profile indicates it.
 Access links to articles that affect the broad trans community.
 Join a live chat conversation every now and again.
 Resume writing a journal.
 And, yes, post a few pictures.